I've lived in Arizona for 70 years (Tucson, Glendale, and Sedona). I love writing about Arizona history, antiques, books and travel.

-On March 13th, 1997, my husband and I were living in Glendale Arizona which is a Metro Phoenix suburb on the west side.
-We were inside and did not see The Phoenix Lights, as they later became known, but so many people from Henderson Nevada to Tucson Arizona did see them and The Phoenix Lights remain the most witnessed anomaly sighting.
+On March 13th, 1997, my husband and I were living in Glendale, Arizona—a metro Phoenix suburb on the west side.
+We were inside and did not see the Phoenix Lights, as they later came to be known.
+However, many people from Henderson, Nevada, to Tucson, Arizona, did see them, and the Phoenix Lights remain the most witnessed anomaly sighting on record.
 Some call it the world's largest UFO sighting, but in any case, it was witnessed by individuals, families, and two air traffic controllers at Sky Harbor Airport in Phoenix.

-The reports claimed to see a large triangle or line of orange or yellow orb lights in perfect formation hoovering or flying very low.
-Each report contained similar information that the size of the craft appeared to be a mile long and that fact that it was silent amazed them The unexplained craft flew from north to south across Arizona and then back again.
-Witness reports and the time stamps on their video cameras and the calls which were made to 911 that night provided tracking information.
+The reports claimed to see a large triangle or a line of orange or yellow orb lights in perfect formation hovering or flying very low.
+Each report contained similar information that the size of the craft appeared to be a mile long, and the fact that it was silent amazed them.
+The unexplained craft flew from north to south across Arizona and then back again.
+Tracking information that night was provided by witness reports with time stamps on their videos and 911 calls made to report on the event.

-One very interesting thing to me is the fact that many of the witnesses did not find the Phoenix Lights frightening, but rather had a perception that the Lights seemed benevolent.
+One very interesting thing to me is that many of the witnesses did not find the Phoenix Lights frightening but rather perceived that they seemed benevolent.

 What Were the Lights?

-(One noted Ufologist (not cited) has researched that most UFO or unidentified object sightings occur in the United States in New Mexico, Arizona and Nevada, because of their connections to weapons of mass destruction.)
-I don't have empirical data to support his claim, but he might have a valid observation.)
+One noted Ufologist (not cited) has researched that most UFO or unidentified object sightings occur in the United States in New Mexico, Arizona, and Nevada because of their connection to weapons of mass destruction.
+I don't have empirical data to support his claim, but he might have a valid observation.

-Eventually by June of 1997, the Arizona Air National Guard reported to USA Today that they had dropped some leftover flares out of four A10s that night and that there weren't any Lights.
-Computer annalists after extensive testing, declared that the photos of the Lights were not flares.
-Flares would drop down and would not burn in a formation and move up and down or side to side or be dropped over Phoenix in the first place
+Eventually, by June of 1997, the Arizona Air National Guard reported to USA Today that they had dropped some leftover flares out of four A10s that night and that there weren't any Lights.
+After extensive testing, computer analysts declared that the lights in the photos were not flares.
+Flares would drop down—they would not burn in a formation and move up, down, or side-to-side, nor would they be dropped over Phoenix in the first place.

-Discovery Channel, the History Channel, ABC, NBC, MSNBC, Peter Jennings and Tom Brokow and author/doctor Lynne D. Kitei investigated the Phoenix Lights.
-While they interviewed many people who had seen and reported their sightings, nothing was proven of what the Phoenix Lights were or where they came from.
+The Discovery Channel, the History Channel, ABC, NBC, MSNBC, Peter Jennings, Tom Brokaw, and author/doctor Lynne D. Kitei investigated the Phoenix Lights.
+While they interviewed many people who had seen and reported them, nothing was proven about what the Phoenix Lights were or where they came from.

-In my opinion, many inquiries were made and researched, but the four biggest explanations of The Phoenix Lights seem to be:
+Many inquiries were made and researched, but, in my opinion, the four most plausible explanations of the Phoenix Lights seem to be:

-- The US Air Force was conducting secret stealth aircraft over Phoenix on March 13, 1997.
+- The U.S. Air Force was flying secret stealth aircraft over Phoenix on March 13, 1997.